Dry Facts about Earth:

 (image credit: NASA/CXC/M.Weiss)

 The solar system travels in an orbit around the center of the Milky Way Galaxy at a velocity of a few hundred kilometers per second.
 So how long is a Solar System Year?
-Even at this speed, completing one orbit, takes the Solar System about 230 million standard years (Earth years).
+Answer: even at that speed, completing one orbit, it takes the Solar System about 230 million standard years (Earth years).

 The closest stars next to Sun are located in the Centaurus Constellation: Proxima